fullon-labs/flon.whitepaper/fullon.whitepaper.md

 Overall Allocation and Supply Schedule

-The total supply for **FullOn**’s native token FLON is 1 billion.
-However, there will be only 800,000,000 FLON tokens to be first issued at the Genesis launch of **FullOn**’s mainnet and the remaining 200,000,000 FLON tokens will need to be mined by network validator and data availability miners.
+The maximum supply for **FullOn**’s native token FLON is `1 billion`.
+However, there will be only `800,000,000 FLON` tokens to be first issued at the Genesis launch of **FullOn**’s mainnet and the remaining `200,000,000 FLON` tokens will need to be mined by TEC and DAC network validators or miners.
 The newly issued tokens will be allocated in the following way, where each category is described in greater detail in the following sections:

-Below gives the table of the allocation plan with corresponding lockup schedules.
 | Allocation Category  | Allocation Rate     | Amount              | Initial Holding Account | Lockup Schedule                  |
 |----------------------|---------------------|---------------------|-------------------------|----------------------------------|
 | Early Ecosystem      | `10%`               | `100,000,000`       | `flon.ecodev`           | 1-year cliff, 4-year max lockup  |